Accenture/openathon-2019-angular/lab-05/README.md

 ### Signup component

-We already have our service ready to be used in anyplace.
-But first we need to prepare for managing our private zones with a signup process.
+We already have our service ready to be used in any place.
+But first, we need to prepare for managing our private zones with a signup process.

 The signup component has to show a form to the user asking him for the data we will need on the registration process (email and password in our case).
 After that, the form has to be sent to the API in order to create a new user.
 You already know the code needed to do this.
-The *signup.component.ts* should looks like:
+The *signup.component.ts* should look like:

 ```javascript
 import { Component, OnInit } from '@angular/core';